OpenMined/Bootcamps/Beta-Bootcamp/README.md

 ## Mentorship

 If you have expressed, in your application, the desire to receive one-on-one technical mentorship during the bootcamp you will be matched with one of the Technical Mentors below.

+If you are not contacted by your mentor by August 3rd, please DM the Learning Team Lead (@Yemi).

 * **Laura Ayre (@LauraA)**
 * **Deborah Shekinah Jacob (@Deborah)**